ptdtan/ogl_scatter/readme.md

 ## Motivation

 Rendering a scatterplot with alpha transparency in R/ggplot2 can take a very long time (minutes).
 I am interested in exploring OpenGL for visualizing two-dimensional data.
-In this example code, each data point is shown as a `GL_POINTS` type, which is rendered as one pixel.
+In this example code, each data point is shown as a square composed of two triangles with transparency activated.
+In a previous version it was of the `GL_POINTS` type with each data point shown as one pixel.
 But it could also be a polygon with our without a texture.
 I would like to benchmark whether using the graphics card hardware to do alpha transparency and plotting speeds up drawing scatter plot variations.
 There seems to be very little previous work on this.

 ## Technique
 This C++ program reads in a DESeq2 output file and displays baseMean against log2FoldChange.